 Home Based Primary Care Grants (HBPC) are for veterans with serious, complex physical or social conditions.
 The government program will pay for some expenses for the chronically ill through the months and years before death.
 It covers rehabilitation, medications, primary care, disease management, and other health care needs.
 Call 1-877-222-8387.

 Respite Care for service members is coordinated by the Veterans Health Administration (VHA).
 It provides for up to 30 days of respite for the caregiver, whether it is a friend or family member.
 Contact a local VA medical center or dial 1-877-222-8387 to learn more about the government grant for veterans (or their families) that have a disability.

 Services and Aid for Blind Veterans – VHA grants pay for job skill training, family education, adaptive technology, counseling, eye glasses, computers and more.
 More information is available at VA Medical Centers, or the phone number is 1-877-222-8387.

 Spina Bifida Health Care Benefits Program covers people with Spina Bifida and that are a birth child of Vietnam or Korea Veterans.
 VA grants can pay for medical needs, travel, gas or bus passes to a hospital or doctor, and related costs.
 Apply at the VA Regional Office in Denver.

-Vocational Rehabilitation and Employment Services for Veterans with Disabilities – It provides for job placement and training needs.
+Vocational Rehabilitation and Employment Services for Veterans with Disabilities – The grant provides for job placement and training needs.
 Grants can pay for equipment, clothing, workshops for short and long-term training, supplies, and other equipment needed to address the employment handicap.
 Components include Rapid Access to Employment, Long Term Services, and Reemployment.
+Non-profits and the government both offer this financial aid.
 The goal of the grant is to help the family live an independent life.
 Phone - 1-800-829-4833.